AusDTO/dta-website/_posts/2017-06-22-accessibility-and-the-dss.md

 ![Post-it notes with graphic representations of different disabilities]({{ site.url }}{{ site.baseurl }}{{ page.hero-image }})

-*Caption: Post-it notes with graphic representations of different disabilities*
+*Caption: Post-it notes with graphic representations of different disabilities.*

 Accessibility has been a government priority for many years.